 Concord Avenue Overlay District Ordinance (effective May 2, 2017)

-Historic District Standards- The Historic District Guidelines were adopted in September 2019.
+Historic District Standards- The Historic District Standards were adopted in September 2019.
 In August 2021, the Historic District readopted the The Design Standards in order to comply with Chapter 160D of the North Carolina General Statutes with an effective date of August 10, 2021.
 The Standards are used by the Historic District Commission in reviewing the appropriateness of proposed changes in the South Monroe Historic District.

 Future Land Use Plan and Transportation Plan- (adopted 2018) Click here for the complete document